GoogleCloudPlatform/bigquery-slot-analysis/README.md

 # BigQuery Slot Analysis Framework

-Choosing the appropriate BigQuery slots model can be challenging without the right tools.
-In this project, we present a framework and set of opinionated queries that could help you in analysing slots usage and deciding on reservations.
+When you use BigQuery on-demand billing, choosing the appropriate BigQuery slots model can be challenging without the right tools.
+Should you buy slots?
+How many?
+Attach them to which projects?
+In this repository, we present a framework and set of opinionated queries that could help you in analysing the current slots usage of your jobs in order to facilitate these decisions.

 ## Getting started